pdaxrom/microcpu/docs/hc1200-microcomp.md

 $FFF9|SRAM page 2
 $FFFA|Memory violation page

 The registers use bits 7: 3, which corresponds to bits 15:11 of the address space.
+The SRAM page registers also use bit 0 as flag for changed pages (write to the register to reset the flag).

 [Top](#microcomputer-with-lattice-machxo2-1200)